-Some of the Off-the-panel Solar Factors
+Some of the Off-the-Panel Solar Factors

 Leaving the solar panel isn’t the end of the story for these electrons.
 The current needs to be switched to an alternating current (AC).
-AC is the current that flows through homes today and power our lives.
+AC is the current that flows through homes today and powers our lives.

-An inverter switches the direction of the current which inverts the current from DC to AC.
+An inverter switches the direction of the current, which inverts the current from DC to AC.
 The home now has power from the sun.
 However, solar arrays typically produce more power than needed for a day without a way to store it for later.

 Most stay connected to their electric companies so they can put this excesses power on the grid.
 In exchange, they get credited for their excesses solar.